evanfp582/P2P_Fileshare/README.md

 -m pieces.
 List of missing pieces for this Seeder.
 Space separated group of ints.
 -r1 range: Optional lower range of pieces for this Seeder.
 -r2 range: Optional upper range of pieces for this Seeder.
+Note that the range option will be used even if only one bound is set, with the other defaulting to 0.0 or 1.0 for lower and upper respectively.

 ## Test Cases
 The execution of programs requires many commands with very specific arguments so to actually run the test cases, we will be running powershell scripts.
+You can run your own tests, but they should follow a similar format of setup to those provided.

 All the tests follow the same format.
 First, open a terminal and run the Tracker.